bcgov/digital-trust-toolkit/docs/governance/mining/bc-mines-act-permit/governance-json-ld.md

 ## 1.1 Introduction

 [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01) regulates mining activities in British Columbia (B.C.)
 A permit must be in place before any work in, on, or about a mine in B.C. can occur.
 A B.C.
-Mines Act Permit credential published according to this Governance Framework (GF) provides evidence that a mining permit has been issued to registered business in the province of B.C.
+Mines Act Permit credential published according to this Governance Framework (GF) provides evidence that a mining permit has been issued to a registered business in the province of B.C.

 A published B.C.
-Mines Act Permit credential uses veriable credential technology in format of [JSON-LD](https://json-ld.org/), or JavaScript Object Notation, which expresses data that is both human and machine readable in a such a way that it can be linked.
+Mines Act Permit credential uses verifiable credential technology in the format of [JSON-LD](https://json-ld.org/), or JavaScript Object Notation, which expresses data that is both human and machine-readable in such a way that it can be linked.
 An important feature of publishing public data using JSON-LD is the ability to enable compliance with international standards like the [UN Transparency Protocol (UNTP)](https://uncefact.github.io/spec-untp/).

-Further information about B.C. mines and permitting can be found online:
+Further information about B.C. mines and permits can be found online:
  - [B.C.
 Mine Information](https://mines.nrs.gov.bc.ca/)
  - [B.C.
 Mine Permitting](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting)